 Ferris State University has been committed to sustainable and energy-efficient design for all capital projects since the inception of LEED.
 We modified our design and construction strategies allowing our design and construction partners to deliver a comprehensive framework for green building design, construction, operations and performance.
-All of the University's recent capital projects have achieved a minimum of LEED-Silver certification, with multiple projects receiving LEED-Gold certification.
-All future capital construction projects are expected to meet LEED-Gold certification thresholds.
+All of the University's capital projects are designed to LEED standards, and many have achieved LEED-Silver certification, with multiple projects receiving LEED-Gold certification.
+All future capital construction projects will continue to be designed to LEED standards with a focus on sustainability and the environment.